The Robin Williams Visitations – Blue Whales and Coffee

 “Damn 2.5 tons I’ll be at birth!
 And I thought I was fat when I broke 200 pounds for a while!” belly laughs Robin.

 “Looks like next summer late you will be a whale calf, Robin.”
-I say telepathically to Robin who has assumed his human form thankfully in the chair opposite me as my pancakes arrive.
+I say to myself softly.

 “No thanks.
 I’ve had more than enough, waitress.”
 I say in wonder.